 Most podcasts don’t make money off just one strategy.

 Obviously, there are pros and cons to each strategy.
 Thankfully, there aren’t any rules.
-You don’t have to rely on one singular strategy to monetize your podcast.
+You don’t have to rely on one singular strategy to monetize your podcast (or to monetize your website in general).

 Also, keep in mind the opportunity that’s available based on the size of your podcast.
 If you’re starting a new podcast, you’re unlikely to be able to score sponsorships, right?
 So focus on affiliate marketing or donations in the early days and then add sponsorships when you get to a certain size.